There are plenty of online photography classes. And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 Overall, it’s a nice product.
 It teaches the key points and gives you an understanding of what genres you can pursue in photography.

-Its production is great, and it’s shot in the beautiful location of San Miguel de Allende, Mexico.
+The production is great and it’s shot in the beautiful location of San Miguel de Allende, Mexico.

-I loved its production quality, as well as its approach to light and controlling light.
+I loved its production quality and its approach to light and controlling light.

 However, it has a recurring issue of being imprecise in the details.
 There are hardly any chapters without oversimplifications or technical inaccuracies.
-Also, its price is high at $199.
+Also, it’s one of the more expensive online photography courses on this list.

 You can head over to Digital World Beauty to read their recent review of our courses!